 Ingredients

-- Milk: the recipe calls for whole milk due to its high-fat content.
-If you want to make cream lighter, replace it with low-fat or semi-skimmed milk (not skim milk) but expect the cream to be flavorless and loose in texture.
+- Milk: The recipe calls for whole milk due to its high fat content.
+If you want to make cream lighter, replace it with low-fat or semi-skimmed milk (not skim milk).
+But the cream will be flavorless and loose in texture.
+To enrich the cream, try to replace ½ cup (120 ml) of milk with heavy cream.

 - Eggs give flavor and structure to the pastry cream.
 Use egg yolks to make crème pâtissière, or replace 4 egg yolks with 2 whole eggs to make the cream lighter.
+The amount of eggs or yolks depends on the expected texture and fineness.
+Some recipes call from 4 to 6 large egg yolks per 2 cups of milk.

+- Sugar: Use granulated sugar or refined caster sugar to speed up the dilution.
 For a lighter version of the cream, reduce the amount of sugar and increase the number of vanilla beans to 2 or 3.
-To make the French pastry cream filling for a pie or tart, increase the sugar to ½ to ¾ cup or 100 to 150 g.
+To make the French pastry cream filling for a pie or tart, increase the sugar to ½-3/4 cup (100-150 g).

 - All-purpose flour works as a binding and texturing agent.
 You can replace it with cornstarch or rice flour.

+- Cornstarch is activated with contact with liquid; heat causes the cream to thicken.
 It is your preference to use only flour replacing starch in the recipe (the cream will be firmer), only starch (the cream will be lighter), or a mix of the two, like in the recipe below.

-- Vanilla: classic pastry cream is made with vanilla flavor due to scraped seeds of fresh vanilla beans.
+- Vanilla: Classic pastry cream is made with vanilla flavor due to scraped seeds of fresh vanilla beans.
 You can use up to three vanilla pods to make the recipe.
+Replace vanilla beans with ½-1 teaspoon of vanilla extract or one tablespoon of vanilla bean paste.

 - Unsalted butter is an optional ingredient in the pastry cream.
 It brings a flavor and a more pronounced taste and improves the cream's texture and preservation.
+You can replace 1 oz.
+(30 g) of butter with 1.4 oz.
+(40 g) mascarpone cheese if desired.

 - Gelatin sheets are another optional ingredient.
 Adding gelatin to the cream helps obtain a light, supple, silky pastry cream that retains its shape.